BattlesnakeOfficial/docs/docs/guides/customizations.md

 ## Choosing a Head and Tail

-Several personalization options are available for how your Battlesnake's head and tail will display on the game board.
+Several customization options are available for how your Battlesnake's head and tail will display on the game board.
 You can mix and match them however you like.

 Just like [choosing a color](#choosing-a-color), your head and tail are provided in response to the [GET /](api/requests/info) command of the [Battlesnake API](api/overview).
 Each value is a string, matching one of the available options shown below.